ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 fit.cv <- cv.glmnet(x = X, y = y, family = "gaussian", nlambda = 20, lambda.min.ratio = 0.1)
 print(fit.cv)
 ```
 In the print-out, there are actually two different "minimums" defined.
 The first is `min`, which is the absolute minimum error obtained by any of the models.
 The other is `1se`, which is the simplest model that is within one-standard error of the minimum.
 This is often used as a more conservative estimate of the best model, as it is less likely to be overfitting the data.
 Using the `1se` model, we can compare the obtained coefficients to the true beta values
 ```{r}
 cbind(beta,fit.cv$glmnet.fit$beta[,19])
 ```
 and we find the lasso does very well.
 It correctly picks out the first five variables as those with a signal and correctly sets the rest to zero.
 In Chapter 3, where we apply these methods to real data, we will instead pick $\lambda$ to be the value that minimises the error on a test data set.

-We can now use these fitted coefficients to predict y.
+We can now use these fitted coefficients to predict $y$.
 To fairly test the accuracy of the model, we first need to generate some new data (that uses the same $\beta$ signal)
 ```{r}
 set.seed(3)
 X_new <- matrix(rnorm(10 * 20), 10, 20)
 y_new <- X_new%*%beta + rnorm(10)
 ```
-and we can predict the new y values using the lasso model
+and we can predict the new $y$s values using the lasso model
 ```{r}
 cbind(y_new,predict(object = fit.cv, newx = X_new, s = "lambda.1se"))
 ```